DataAnalyticsinStudentHands/SyntheticDataSet/README.md

 Inputs for the base simulations are mostly controlled through mappings which can be found inside the Mappings folder.

+### Sanity checks for simulated data

+The folder TestScriots contains a couple fo scripts to test teh validity of the data.

 ## Potential Expansions

 Those are scripts for possible expansions of the project  to add health data variables for instance from the Center for Disease Control.